champyod/Line-Homeroom-Bot/README.md

 - **Highly Customizable:**
     - Configure all schedules, locations, times, and holidays via a single `config.json` file.
     - Customize message content, headers, and alternate texts using message templates.
+    - Support for JSON comments in config file.
-- **LINE Flex Messages:** Sends nicely formatted, easy-to-read messages using the LINE Flex Message format.
+- **LINE Flex Messages:** Sends nicely formatted, easy-to-read messages using the LINE Flex Message format with color-coded headers.
+- **TUI Mode:** Interactive terminal interface with live countdown timer and progress bar.
+- **Developer Mode:** Verbose logging for debugging and monitoring.

 ## Installation